comsec-group/zenhammer/README.md

   && make -j$(nproc)
 ```

 Now we can run Blacksmith.
-For example, we run Blacksmith in fuzzing mode by passing a random DIMM ID (e.g., `-dimm_id 1`; only used internally for logging into `stdout.log`), we limit the fuzzing to 6 hours (`-runtime_limit 21600`), pass the number of ranks of our current DIMM (`-num_ranks 1`) to select the proper bank/rank functions, and tell Blacksmith to do a sweep with the best found pattern after fuzzing finished (`-sweeping`):
+For example, we can run Blacksmith in fuzzing mode by passing a random DIMM ID (e.g., `-dimm_id 1`; only used internally for logging into `stdout.log`), we limit the fuzzing to 6 hours (`-runtime_limit 21600`), pass the number of ranks of our current DIMM (`-num_ranks 1`) to select the proper bank/rank functions, and tell Blacksmith to do a sweep with the best found pattern after fuzzing finished (`-sweeping`):

 ```bash
 sudo ./blacksmith -dimm_id 1 -runtime_limit 21600 -num_ranks 1 -sweeping